1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Check out the following 10 hot spots for a warm retirement.

+This story was originally published in 2016.
 Estimates of living costs for retirees, where available, come from the Council for Community and Economic Research.
 Populations and median home values are from the U.S. Census Bureau.
 Estimates of states' average lifetime health care costs during retirement for couples retiring at 65 are from HealthView Services.
 Tax rankings are based on Kiplinger's Retiree Tax Map, which divides states into five categories: Most Tax-Friendly, Tax-Friendly, Mixed, Not Tax-Friendly and Least Tax-Friendly.
 Crime statistics are from the FBI.
 Average temperatures are from The Weather Channel.
 Retirement destinations are listed in alphabetical order by state.

 Average high temperature in July: 93℉